 Postdoc position in agrovision

 We are seeking a postdoctoral researcher to lead the computer vision and image processing effort in an international (Horizon 2020) project focusing on agricultural robotics.
 Previous experience in computer vision and real-time programming is important.
 Experience with ROS is a plus.
 The project will involve field experiments and travels across Europe.
 Among the responsibilities will be research and development of computer vision algorithms for natural agricultural environments, supervision of undergraduate and graduate students, interaction and cooperation with industries and research groups abroad, and general project management.
 Project will last 3 years is funded for the entire period.
-For details and how to apply please contact: Prof. Ohad Ben-Shahar or or Prof. Yael Edan.
+For details and how to apply please contact: Prof. Ohad Ben-Shahar or Prof. Yael Edan.